-The new year got us motivated to think about learning a new programming language.
+The new year motivated us to think about learning a new programming language.
 Inspired by Alexander Falks’ post “Learn a new programming language this summer” we are opening the learning season 2017: “What programming languages should I learn in 2017?”

 - Ruby on Rails

-No list will be complete without Java.
-In the long run, it’s always a great choice and the stats suggest it’s not going away anytime soon.
+No list is complete without Java.
+In the long run, it’s always a great choice & the stats suggest it’s not going away anytime soon.

-Learn Java if you are interested in creating Android apps, games, software and website content.
+Learn Java if you create Android apps, games, software and website content.

 Learn Java here.

 Python is an object-orientated language that closely resembles the English language which makes it a great language to learn for beginners as well as seasoned professionals.

 Examples sites that use Python are Instagram, YouTube, Reddit, NASA, and Usersnap (who wrote about their Python experience here) 🙂

 Python 3.6 got released in December 2016 with some awesome features.